mzhalechian/mzhalechian.github.io/_pages/research.md

 * Validation of a Visual Field Prediction Tool for Glaucoma: A Multicenter Study Involving Patients with Glaucoma from Throughout the United Kingdom
   with Arlen Dean, Dun Fu, Mark Van Oyen, Mariel Lavieri, Anthony Khawaja, and Joshua Stein

+* Learning Bundle Pricing of Reusable Resources
+  with Arlen Dean and Cong Shi

+* Batching and Optimal Personalized Resource Allocation
+  with Yiding Feng and Arlen Dean

 ### Selected Papers Published Prior my Ph.D.
 ___